 - Senior versus Junior: Tailor your recruitment approach based on prowess.
-Ask senior developers to share a project they have created first-hand and have them walk through their approach during a video chat, or face-to-face interview.
+Ask senior developers to share an app development project they have created first-hand and have them walk through their approach during a video chat, or face-to-face interview.
 For junior mobile developers, you may want to cast a wider net in looking for proficiencies, depending on coding languages and technologies they’ve studied or used.
-Plenty of great developers are well-versed in web apps but have yet to touch native app code.
-Because there are key differences, check your junior candidates have been exposed to specific languages and frameworks like React Native, Java, the Android Native Development Kit, etc.
+Plenty of great developers are well-versed in app development but have yet to touch native app code.
+Because there are key differences, check that your junior candidates have been exposed to specific languages and frameworks like React Native, Java, the Android Native Development Kit, etc.

 As is for most developer roles, it’s important to understand whether or not the candidate can execute programming basics and grasp the underlying mechanics of the software.
 The technical interview should give you insight into how the candidate thinks through problems—indicating how they will perform at solving everyday technical challenges and the best way to do that is to use a code testing platform.

 Code testing platforms like Codility provide you with quantifiable data about candidate proficiency.
-Utilize code tests to manage all aspects of skills assessment online.
-The fewer concerns about processing applicants that you have, the more you can focus on other key aspects of the tech hiring process.
+Utilize code testing to manage all aspects of skills assessment online.
+The fewer concerns about processing applicants that you have, the more you can focus on other key aspects of the technical interview process.

-Ensure the developer gets a proper understanding of your mobile project.
-If you’re a recruiter with a non-technical background, align with your mobile development team on the necessary qualifications and characteristics.
+Ensure the developer gets a proper understanding of your mobile app development project.
+If you’re a recruiter with a non-technical background, align with your mobile app development team on the necessary qualifications and characteristics.

-Focus on leading a highly valuable and structured interview, and checking for:
+Focus on leading a highly valuable and structured technical interview, and checking for: